floragunncom/search-guard-docs/configuration.md

 An entry in the `authc` section of the config file is called an `authentication domain`.
 It specifies where to get the user credentials from, and against which backend they should be authenticated.

-The first thing you'll notice is that you can define more than one authentication domains in this section.
-Each authentication domain has a telling name (e.g. "basic\_auth\_internal"), an `enabled` flag and an `order`.
-This makes it possible to chain authentication domains together, and Search Guard will execute them in the order provided.
+The first thing you'll notice is that you can define more than one authentication domain in this section.
+Each authentication domain has a name (e.g. "basic\_auth\_internal"), an `enabled` flag and an `order`.
+This makes it possible to chain authentication domains together.
+Search Guard will execute them in the order provided.
 Let's concentrate on a single entry first.

 The two sections you need to fill are `http_authenticator` and the `authentication_backend`.
 The `http_authenticator` specifies which authentication method you want to use on the HTTP layer.